 The youngest son of Sir Rowland de Boys, Orlando is, in many respects, the hero of the play.
-Though cheated of his inheritance by his older brother, Oliver, and therefore uneducated and disadvantaged, he… (read full character analysis)
+Though cheated of his inheritance by his older brother, Oliver, and therefore uneducated and disadvantaged, he… read analysis of Orlando

 Duke Senior is Rosalind’s father and the rightful duke of the land.
-Before the action of the play, his brother, Duke Frederick, banished him from the land, forcing him to seek exile in… (read full character analysis)
+Before the action of the play, his brother, Duke Frederick, banished him from the land, forcing him to seek exile in… read analysis of Duke Senior

 Duke Frederick is the brother of Duke Senior and the usurper of his throne.
-While he initially allows Rosalind, Duke Senior’s daughter, to remain in the company of his own daughter, Celia, he… (read full character analysis)
+While he initially allows Rosalind, Duke Senior’s daughter, to remain in the company of his own daughter, Celia, he… read analysis of Duke Frederick

 The oldest son of Sir Rowland de Boys, Oliver harbors an irrational hatred for his brother, Orlando.
 He deprives him of his inheritance and education and plots to burn his house down.
-When… (read full character analysis)
+When… read analysis of Oliver

 The daughter of Duke Frederick, Celia cares inordinately for her cousin, Rosalind, and consistently proves her selfless generosity.
-After insisting that her father allow Rosalind to stay in court with her, she promises… (read full character analysis)
+After insisting that her father allow Rosalind to stay in court with her, she promises… read analysis of Celia

 One of the lords that joins Duke Senior in the forest, Amiens is jovial and often singing.